beefyfinance/beefy-docs/faq/how-to-guides/how-to-bridge-BIFI-cross-chain.md

 ![](../../.gitbook/assets/bridge-connect-metamask.png)

+Switch your Metamask to Binance Smart Chain as well.
 It might prompt you are on the "Wrong Network" afterwards, but don't pay attention to that.

 #### 3. Select BIFI to send